 Now it's time to pick out the qualities of what has been one of the greatest 25-year investments in the history of our species.
 Here are the traits of Wal-Mart in its early days, traits that we intentionally look for in Hidden Gems:

 - After just a few years in the public markets, it began paying a dividend and never stopped -- amazing for such a tiny company.
+You'll see this in many other solid performers over the decades, like Pfizer

-- Wall Street treated the company like it was a bunch of hillbillies in Arkansas.
-For years, no analysts followed it.
+- For years, no analysts followed it.

 - Sam Walton owned the majority of the stock.
 Here was a founder with a stake in the organization's enduring success.